codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 ========================== ====================== ========================== =============================================================
 **enabled**                TRUE                   TRUE / FALSE               Enable or disable migrations.
 **path**                   'Database/Migrations/' None                       The path to your migrations folder.
-**currentVersion**         0                      None                       The current version your database should use.
 **table**                  migrations             None                       The table name for storing the schema version number.
 **type**                   'timestamp'            'timestamp' / 'sequential' The type of numeric identifier used to name migration files.
 ========================== ====================== ========================== =============================================================